OpenObservability/OpenMetrics/src/cmd/openmetricstest/README.md

 > `cmd-parser-text`

 This command specifies the process to run to test parsing OpenMetrics text exposition test cases.
+It should take the OpenMetrics text exposition as stdin.

 ## Examples